2 August 2018

 “When organic waste such as food and green waste ends up in landfill it breaks down and produces methane.
 With this technology, councils can avoid those emissions by turning their organic waste into re-usable compost, while also reducing our unsustainable reliance on landfill as a waste disposal option.

 “We strongly endorse the principle of avoiding and reducing waste at the source.
-Our finance is about effectively manage the remaining waste, so that it doesn’t end up as landfill and we make a meaningful difference to our greenhouse gas emissions.”
+Our finance is about effectively managing the remaining waste, so that it doesn’t end up as landfill and we make a meaningful difference to our greenhouse gas emissions.”

 Sacyr expects its fully-enclosed, in-vessel aerobic composting and maturation plant to be operational in mid-2019.
 It will operate for 15 years, with a potential five-year extension.
 The technology, developed over two decades, ensures plant storage reservoirs are completely closed, and uses efficient and reliable deodorisation systems.